-Resource pooling is the next characteristic of cloud computing that enables various hardware and software resources to be pooled together by cloud service provider and then dynamically assigned according to consumers' needs.
+Resource pooling means that the ability of cloud computing providers to pool different kind of hardware and software resources according to user need and thus automatically dynamically assigned according to consumers' needs.
 This can be performed both in virtualization as well as in multi-tenancy model [7].

-Rapid elasticity is a unique facilities for consumers.
-In this scheme, computing resources become immediate rather than persistent, without upfront commitment or contract as usual.
-In addition, users can use them to scale up any services whenever they want and then release or scale them down once they finish.
-Moreover, resources provisioning appears to be infinite to them, the consumption can rapidly rise in order to meet peak requirement at any time [7].
+Then, rapid elasticity is a unique facilities for consumers.
+Instead of becoming persistent, this scheme lets computing resources to become immediate to users without upfront commitment or contract as usual.
+In addition, users are given access for scaling up or scaling down any services as they are required any time.
+Moreover, with this characteristic users will found that resources provisioning looks infinite to even if the consumption increasing rapidly which makes service always be available even in peak condition [7].

-Measured service is a special feature that helps users to appropriately use particular mechanisms to measure the usage of resources for every single usage.
-Although computing resources are pooled and shared by multiple consumers, through this feature cloud computing providers able to measure every single usage of its services by applying its metering capabilities [7].
+Measured service is a special feature for cloud users to let them perform appropriate measuring mechanisms to know in details the amount of cloud resources have been used for any single time.
+Through this feature cloud computing providers able to measure every single usage of its services by applying its metering capabilities [7].

-2.2.
-Cloud Service Model
+2.2 Cloud Service Model